Walter Conway

-Personal life
+Early life

-John Walter Conway, to give him his full name, was born in November 1872 to Thomas Conway, iron puddler, and Mary Conway (née Thomas), in Plantation Street, Rhymney.
+John Walter Conway, was born in October 1872 to Thomas Conway, an iron puddler, and Mary Conway (née Thomas), in Plantation Street, Rhymney.
 He had one sibling, his brother Thomas, who was born four years later.

-The 1881 census documents that Conway’s father had become a single parent, living with his two young sons in Tredegar, in the next valley.
-Perhaps his father decided to move to Tredegar to find work there.
+The 1881 census documents that Conway's father had become a single parent, living with his two young sons in Tredegar, in the next valley.
+Perhaps his father decided to move the short distance to Tredegar to find work there.
 It had coal mines and an iron works, and was a boom town.
 While Conway was still a child, his father died.
-Consequently he was placed (with, presumably, his brother) in the care of the Bedwellty Union Workhouse, the town’s workhouse.
+Consequently, he was placed (with, presumably, his brother) in the care of the Bedwellty Union Workhouse, the town's workhouse.
 The building was called 'Ty Bryn'.
-However, the workhouse was informally called 'The Spike’.
+However, the local residents informally called it 'The Spike’.

 Conway described himself as a 'workhouse boy'.
 He obtained two benefits from his stay in the workhouse.
-First, from the Master, the formal head of the workhouse, he learnt the lesson 'to do everything well'.
-Second, he became acquainted with the world of books, which he described as being his best friends.
+He learnt from the Master, the formal head of the workhouse, the lesson 'to do everything well'.
+And he became acquainted with the world of books, which he described as being his best friends.